 By taking the time to answer these questions before submitting the scope statement or project plan for approval, you can ensure that the project can be completed with the available resources.
 If adjustments have to be made, they are made before the project has reached a crisis point when team members are so overwhelmed they are suffering burnout.

-Avoiding the Overly Complex Project
+This post is part of the series: Avoiding the Complex Project

 This series discusses how to identify and avoid complex projects.